illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 ## Installing Other Stuff

 This is your VM!
-You can sudo and install whatever you want on it (given that it is school appropriate and [VM Farm policies](https://answers.uillinois.edu/illinois.engineering/page.php?id=104597)
+You can `sudo` and install whatever you want on it (given that it is school appropriate and compliant with [VM Farm policies](https://answers.uillinois.edu/illinois.engineering/page.php?id=104597))

 You can install `vim` or `emacs`.
 If you've ever wanted to become terminal-savvy, this is definitely the course to do it!